qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 .. tip:: **Permanently store a memory layer on disk**

-  To avoid data loss when closing  aproject with temporary scratch layers, you can save these layers to any vector format supported by QGIS:
+  To avoid data loss when closing  a project with temporary scratch layers, you can save these layers to any vector format supported by QGIS:

   * clicking the |indicatorMemory| indicator icon next to the layer;